NPS-ARCN-CAKN/NPSAKShallowLakes/README.md

 # NPSAKShallowLakes
-## National Park Service, Alaska Region
+## Shallow Lakes Monitoring Program.
+National Park Service, Alaska Region

 An R package to connect scientists to data.

 SQL databases are the premier option for data storage and retrieval of long-term ecosystem monitoring data.
 R is a popular statistical package for analyzing such data.
-Scientists often waste immense amounts of time trying to plumb data from SQL databases into their analytical scripts, time that could be  better spent analyzing data.
-To extend the plumbing analogy, this package is like a data faucet.
-The pipes leading from the database to the faucet are pre-built by this package.
+Getting data from a database into R is often a time-consuming step requiring specialized technical knowledge - time that could be  better spent analyzing data.

+This package works like a data faucet for the Shallow Lakes monitoring program.
+You just open the tap for the data stream of interest.
+There is no requirement to know how the pipes work.